Global Expansion Guide

 Minimum Wage

-Effective 1st May 2025, the minimum wage of Hong Kong Special Administrative Region will be increased to HKD 42.10 per hour.
+With effect from 1 May 2025, the statutory minimum wage in Hong Kong has been increased to HKD 42.10 per hour.

 Public Holidays